daulvec/VtMB---Fashionista/README.md

 ### Setup your Antivirus

 Before you say "I don't have an antivirus" — you do, it's built into Windows.
-You *need* to exclude your Wabbajack folder and your Fashionista installation folder from your antivirus' real-time protection as it will interfere with your install.
+You need to **__exclude your Wabbajack folder, base game folder and your Fashionista installation folder__** from your antivirus' real-time protection as it will interfere with your install.
 It can and will interfere whilst you are playing too, causing poor performance and obvious stuttering.

 > [!TIP]
 > How do I do this, you ask?
 [Click here to find out how.](https://support.microsoft.com/en-gb/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26)